 TETRA over LTE?
 Public safety LTE?
 What do these things really mean?

-Ask an engineer to explain what TETRA over LTE means and they may say something like: "TETRA over LTE is an LTE smart device application and an interface in the TETRA service core to connect from the smart device to TETRA services, using a secured VPN tunnel over LTE data access."
+Ask an engineer for the meaning of TETRA over LTE and they may say something like: "TETRA over LTE is an LTE smart device application and an interface in the TETRA service core to connect from the smart device to TETRA services, using a secured VPN tunnel over LTE data access."

 Well, if you use a TETRA radio, adding TETRA over LTE will make it possible for you to talk to your smartphone-carrying colleagues in a group call.
 Just the same as anyone else.
 And the colleagues in the control room can manage these users and this communication, too.

 Of course, making the connection is a little more complicated than that.
 Your smartphone-carrying colleagues will need Tactilon Agnet, the special application that allows them to communicate in TETRA groups.
 The TETRA and LTE networks also have to work together in a certain way.

 So, TETRA over LTE is a very practical way to gain important benefits by combining the use of two different technologies.